 In 1992, Stephen Allen’s opened its doors for business.
 The first warehouse was a tobacco barn in Alachua, Florida.
 In 1997, operations were moved to nearby Newberry, where an insulated warehouse was built to house the ever-growing inventory.
 The business thrived until the end of 2007, when Stephen decided that after fifteen years of selling parts, it was time for a change.

-As the next decade followed, Stephen focused his efforts volunteering for various charities and assistance groups that provided support and aide to active and local military veterans.
+As the next decade followed, Stephen focused his efforts volunteering for various charities and assistance groups, like the Military Support Group of Alachua County, Gainesville Fischer House, & Bikers on Parade.
+Organizations that still provide support and aide to local military veterans and active duty servicemen & women.
 While he was still involved with his Studebaker hobby, doing his part to help out those that served became his primary focus.

 Fast forward to the 2015 International SDC Meet in St. Louis.
 While wandering through the swap meet, Stephen asked one of the vendors if he would like to sell out, thinking that his “retirement” had been long enough.
 The vendor thought it over for about a half an hour, gave Stephen a price for everything, and Stephen Allen’s was reborn.